sbernheim4/projector/README.md

 ## What It Does

-- accepts dataclass domain models as input
+- accepts dataclass and Pydantic domain models as input
+- also accepts plain annotated classes as a lightweight fallback
 - builds a small intermediate representation of the schema
 - lets you declaratively select fields for each operation
 - generates Pydantic or dataclass output models